Next-to-leading order evolution of structure functions without PDFs: Conclusions and Outlook

 In this paper we quantified the differences of the physical-basis results from the conventional approach for DIS structure functions.
 However, it is not obvious how these deviations will manifest in cross sections other than DIS observables e.g. cross sections for different processes at the LHC.
 Thus one focus in future work will be to study the application of the physical basis to LHC cross sections.
 When inserting the inverted PDFs into expressions for cross sections, the factorization scale and scheme dependences cancel.
 This was discussed in more detail in our previous work~\cite{Lappi:2023lmi}, where the argument was based on Ref.~\cite{Harland-Lang:2018bxd}.
 The cancellation however requires that one separates between the terms of the inverted PDFs corresponding to different perturbative orders.
 For example, a generic cross section at NLO would be calculated as truncated power series in~$\as$

 where $f_i^{(0)}$ and $f_i^{(1)}$ are the LO and NLO physical-basis counterparts for the PDFs.
 In contrast, the conventional approach with PDFs would include only an NLO PDF set.
+With this extra step of separating contributions at different orders in a consistent way, existing codes for computing hadronic cross sections could be used in a relatively straightforward manner, in a similar spirit as in Ref.~\cite{Barontini:2024xgu}.

 The ideal use case for the physical-basis approach would be to perform a global analysis of DIS data.
 However, before that can be made at a phenomenologically realistic level, the fixed 3-flavour scheme should be extended to a variable-flavour number scheme to enlarge the region of applicability of the framework to high $Q^2$ and preferentially heavy quark mass effects included as well.
 For example, when considering the charm quark as an active parton, we have to include one additional structure function in the physical basis.
 The structure function could be e.g. $F_{2 \rm c}$, which would be the structure function most sensitive to the charm content of the nucleon, whether intrinsic or perturbatively generated.
+By including heavy quark masses, we have to deal with logarithms of the form $\log(Q^2/m_Q^2)$ which are not infrared safe.
+This issue is the same as in the case of heavy-quark PDFs.
+A separate complication is that in the presence of quark masses $Q^2$ appears not only in ratios to the factorization scale and in $\as(Q^2)$, but also in ratios to the quark mass, e.g. in the lower limits of the convolutions.
+Thus one has to be more careful in separating derivatives with respect to the factorization scale and with respect to $Q^2$, e.g. in Eq.~\eqref{eq: structure function DGLAP in PB general notation}.
+The additional mass-dependent terms will also complicate the process of expressing PDFs in terms of structure functions.
+For example, already the first non-zero coefficient function $\cflglo$ in the definition of $\fl$ will include additional mass-dependent terms~\cite{Gluck:1979aw} and the differential operator $\hat{P}$, defined in Eq.~\eqref{eq:Phat} will no longer be an exact inverse of $\cflglo$ as in Eq.~(\ref{eq:invertG}), but will need to be reworked in a suitable way.
 Thus, although the physical-basis approach is currently limited to the next-to non zero order in~$\as$ and to low $Q^2$ due to absence of heavy-flavour contributions, there are prospects for several further developments that can extend the physical basis towards becoming a full alternative to the PDF evolution approach.